omeka/omeka-s-developer/docs/register_an_addon.md

 # Registering a new module or theme with omeka.org

-After you [register your GitHub repository](http://dev.omeka.org/addons/register) as an Omeka addon we'll automatically identify and publish new versions of your addon if you follow these steps.
+After you [register your GitHub repository](http://dev.omeka.org/addons/register) as an Omeka addon we'llpublish new versions of your addon if you follow these steps.

 First, in your addon's GitHub repository, go to the releases page and click "Draft a new release".
 Enter a tag name (it does not have to be your addon